 Because of this, it’s easy for us to think that all AI IRL is indeed fictional.

-In fact, a lot of the time we don’t even realize that some of the systems we’re using multiple times a day are in actual fact AI.
+In fact, a lot of the time we don’t even realize that some of the systems we’re using multiple times a day are, in fact, AI.

-John McCarthy, the guy who coined the term “Artificial Intelligence” commented that “as soon as it works, no one calls it AI anymore“, which is probably true.
-Since these services are all so mainstream now, talking about AI can feel like some crazy future prediction when in reality it’s all around helping us do things every single day.
+John McCarthy, the person who coined the term ‘Artificial Intelligence’ commented that “as soon as it works, no one calls it AI anymore“, which is probably true.
+Since these services are all now mainstream, talking about AI can feel like some crazy future prediction when in reality it’s all around helping us do things every single day.